 - Let your piece dry, and then scrub with fine grade steel wool to prep for patina application.
 Do not skimp on this step; really work the solder seams.

 - NEW TIP: I got these scuff pads, and I like them because they are easier to hold than steel wool and less messy!
 I get this box becasue it comes in a roll and it's easy to cut off the size you want to work with.
-I only use these on the outside edge (beaded solder or came) because I find they scratch the glass tiny bit.
+I only use these on the outside edge (beaded solder or came) because I find they scratch the glass tiny bit, especially on transparent stuff.